-Lowers cholesterol levels in the blood.
-Helps prevent chest pain, stroke, heart attack, or certain heart and blood vessel diseases in people who are at higher risk for these diseases.
+Lowers high cholesterol and triglyceride levels in the blood.
+Lowers the risk of chest pain, stroke, heart attack, or certain heart and blood vessel problems in people who have certain risk factors.
+This medicine is an HMG-CoA inhibitor (statin).

 There may be other brand names for this medicine.